JordanDotPy/BiasNewsDetector/README.md

 It evaluates sentence polarity and highlights biased statements, enabling users to discern media impartiality effectively.
 This innovative approach enhances critical reading by pinpointing bias in journalistic writing

+Abstract: Modern readers of online political content are often just looking for the facts so that they can form their own opinions.
+Unfortunately, many news sources and articles are biased to one side or the other in their reporting, which can make up readers’ minds for them.
+For readers who don’t have the time to investigate every author, source, and claim, our tool will provide a simple bias score for any online news article.
+Readers will then be able to make informed decisions about which articles they choose to read and check other sources if they wish.

 ## User Interface Specification
 The user interface is created using HTML templates and CSS Styling.
 The webpages consist of:
 - Homepage with project description and outline